 On July 30, 2012, the Oklahoma State Auditor and Inspector's office began a petition audit of specific items per a citizen petition for an audit.
-Management has evaluated subsequent events through October 25, 2012, which is the date the financial statements were available to be issued and has determined that no additional information needs to be added to the financial statements.
+That report has been issued on October 3, 2013, and is available to the public on the OASI website.
+Management has evaluated subsequent events through date of the audit report, which is the date the financial statements were available to be issued and has determined that no additional information needs to be added to the financial statements.

-REQUIRED SUPPLEMENTAL INFORMATION June 30, 2012
+REQUIRED SUPPLEMENTAL INFORMATION June 30, 2013

 CITY OF GLENPOOL

 REQUIRED SUPPLEMENTAL INFORMATION

 STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE

 BUDGET (GAAP BUDGETARY BASIS) AND ACTUAL

 GOVERNMENTAL FUNDS

-Year Ended June 30, 2012
+Year Ended June 30, 2013

 (Unaudited)